lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 ### 29. Lily Separators

-Use the standard Lily separator between major file sections and top-level functions so large modules retain a consistent visual rhythm and important boundaries remain easy to identify while scanning the file.
+Use the standard Lily separator between major file sections and top-level functions so large modules maintain a consistent visual rhythm and important boundaries remain easy to identify while scanning the file.

 ```lua
 --————————————————————————————————————————————————————————————————————--